neo4j-contrib/neomodel/doc/source/relationships.rst

 Relationship Uniqueness
 =======================

-By default in neomodel there is only one relationship of one type between two nodes unless you define different properties when calling connect. neomodel utilises `CREATE UNIQUE` in cypher to achieve this.
+By default neomodel applies only one relationship instance between two node instances and this is achieved via use of `CREATE UNIQUE`.

 Relationships and Inheritance
 =============================